anjaneya-sharma/Information-Integration-and-Applications-Project/README.md

-# This project was created for the course *Information Integration and Applications* during the Monsoon Semester 2024.
+# This project was built for the course *Information Integration and Applications* during the Monsoon Semester 2024.